Act respecting the laicity of the State: Opposition

 The Quebec Liberal Party said the law would go too far, particularly with respect to Muslim women, and continued to advocate a ban only on religious clothing which covered the face, such as the niqab.
 Québec solidaire said that it was opposed to any ban on the wearing of religious symbols.
 Quebec Liberal leadership candidate, Dominique Anglade, argued that "We are all in favour of secularism, but not the way it was done with Bill 21."
 The Parti Québécois said the ban did not go far enough, and that it should have been extended to public daycare workers, as in its proposed legislation.

 Gérard Bouchard and Charles Taylor, authors of the Bouchard-Taylor report on reasonable accommodations, raised concern that the law makes the province not look like a "decent society" and will only feed an intolerance toward minorities.

-Various forms of resistance to Law 21 have emerged since its inception.
+Various forms of resistance to Bill 21 have emerged since its inception.
 Some are the legal challenges described below.
-The Coalition Inclusion Quebec is taking legal action on the basis that Law 21 specifically targets Muslim women.
+The Coalition Inclusion Quebec is taking legal action on the basis that Bill 21 specifically targets Muslim women.
 The Coalition Inclusion Quebec is challenging the use of the notwithstanding clause because it cannot be used against Section 28 of the Charter, regarding gender discrimination.
 Another court case is being filed by the English Montreal School Board on the basis of violating minority language rights.
-Calgary City Council and Edmonton City Council voted unanimously to condemn Bill 21 with mayors Naheed Nenshi of Calgary and Don Iveson of Edmonton urging other municipal governments to speak out against Law 21.
+Calgary City Council and Edmonton City Council voted unanimously to condemn Bill 21 with mayors Naheed Nenshi of Calgary and Don Iveson of Edmonton urging other municipal governments to speak out against Bill 21.

-New Democratic Party leader Jagmeet Singh said that he would support federal intervention in court to challenge Law 21.
+New Democratic Party leader Jagmeet Singh said that he would support federal intervention in court to challenge Bill 21.

-Federal antisemitism envoy Irwin Cotler has called Law 21 "discriminatory", adding that "It does not so much separate religion and state as it authorizes state interference with religion".
+Federal antisemitism envoy Irwin Cotler has called Bill 21 "discriminatory", adding that "It does not so much separate religion and state as it authorizes state interference with religion".

 William Steinberg compares Bill 21 to "ethnic cleansing" as it discriminates against minority religions that have more requirements for religious clothing and headgear.